KMS states on the crossed product $C^{*}$-algebra of a homeomorphism: KMS states of and conformal measures

 for all $a \in C(X)\rtimes_{\phi} \mathbb Z$. \end{lemma} \begin{proof} Note that $E(fU^{n}gU^{m})=0$ when $m\neq -n$ and that for $n>0$ then

 Carrying out a similar calculation for $n<0$ it follows that $\omega_m$ is a $\beta$-KMS state.
 Since $m_{\omega_m} = m$ this shows that the map from Lemma \ref{lemma21} is surjective. \end{proof}

 In particular, if there is a $\beta$-KMS state for $\alpha^F$ there is also one which factorizes through $E$.
 When $C(X)\rtimes_{\phi} \mathbb Z$ is simple the flows we consider in this paper are characterized by the possible existence of a $\beta$-KMS state with this property for some $\beta \neq 0$, cf. Proposition 5.3 in \cite{CT}.
+Remark that setting $f=1$ in \eqref{eqint} gives us the following informative constraint on the behaviour of $F$ when there exists $\beta$-KMS states for $\beta \neq 0$.